awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 ### Example: Restricting Which Service\-Linked Role Can Be Passed \(Using PassRole\)<a name="policy-example-pass-role"></a>

-If your users require the ability to pass custom service\-linked roles to an Auto Scaling group, attach a policy to the users or roles, based on the access that they need\.
+If your users require the ability to pass custom suffix service\-linked roles to an Auto Scaling group, attach a policy to the users or roles, based on the access that they need\.
 We recommend that you restrict this policy to only the service\-linked roles that your users must access\.
+For more information about custom suffix service\-linked roles, see [Service\-Linked Roles for Amazon EC2 Auto Scaling](autoscaling-service-linked-role.md)\.

 The following example is helpful for facilitating the security of your customer managed CMKs if you give different service\-linked roles access to different keys\.
 Depending on your needs, you might have a CMK for the development team, another for the QA team, and another for the finance team\.
 First, create a service\-linked role that has access to the required CMK, for example, a service\-linked role named `AWSServiceRoleForAutoScaling_devteamkeyaccess`\.
 Then, to grant permissions to pass that service\-linked role to an Auto Scaling group, attach the policy to your IAM users as shown\.

 The policy in the following example grants users permissions to pass the `AWSServiceRoleForAutoScaling_devteamkeyaccess` role to create any Auto Scaling group whose name begins with *devteam*\.
 If they try to specify a different service\-linked role, they receive an error\.
-If they choose not to specify a service\-linked role, the default `AWSServiceRoleForAutoScaling` role is used instead\.
+If they choose not to specify a service\-linked role, the default **AWSServiceRoleForAutoScaling** role is used instead\.

 ```
 {